devodriqroberts/Resume-Customization-Pipeline/README.md

 - **Python 3.x**: Required for running the tool and its dependencies.
 - **LaTeX Distribution**: `pdflatex` is used to compile the `.tex` file into a `.pdf`.
 - **OpenAI API Key**: An API key is required to access OpenAI's API for tailoring the resume content.
+- **Google Chrome**: Needed for Selenium to extract PDF from job description URLs.

 ## Installation